What is coronavirus and COVID-19?

 Stay safe – social distancing, regular hand washing, using hand sanitiser and wearing face coverings or masks are the most effective ways to avoid catching or passing on coronavirus.

 Stay well – seek medical help if you think you have coronavirus or for any non-coronavirus illnesses and health conditions.
 Don’t delay contacting your GP about other health problems and if it’s an emergency use the 999-ambulance service.
 Stokes, heart attacks and other serious health conditions need immediate attention.

 Stay vigilant – get regular updates on the advice provided by local authorities and Government departments across England, Wales, Scotland and Northern Ireland as there are likely to be different arrangements in place.

 Get tested – if you think you have coronavirus get tested as soon as possible and self-isolate until you get the test result back.
 If the test is positive you should continue to self-isolate as per the current guidelines.
-Widespread mass testing using ‘lateral flow tests’ is becoming available for people who don’t have any symptoms, which may be important if you can’t work from home.
+Widespread mass testing using lateral flow tests are now available for people who don’t have any symptoms.
 Up to a third of people have coronavirus but don’t have any symptoms (asymptomatic infection) but can still pass the virus on to other people.